 - There is not a single toilet across the entire Trail that meets the most basic hygienic needs of trekkers;

-- There is no trek itinerary management system in place which denies villagers the opportunity to generate additional income by meeting the needs of trekkers as they have no idea who or when groups will be arriving;
+- There is no trek itinerary management system in place which denies villagers the opportunity to generate additional income by meeting the needs of trekkers as they have no idea who, when, or how many trekkers will be arriving;

 - No ‘Trail Maintenance Plan’ has been implemented to provide employment for villagers;